rabentall/presentations/README.md

 Delivered to ACCU Oxford, February 2015.

+## Follow the money: An introduction to Cost of Quality for software

+March 2014

 ## Learning and Applying the Personal Software Process

 Paper published in ACCU CVU 244, September 2012.